 Identifying more profitable cohorts helps better target users with ads to increase user lifetime value and app revenue.
 The key metric is the total revenue generated by the cohort divided by the number of users in that cohort.

-Measuring the impact of TV ads on mobile app installs has not yet been openly offered by mobile analytics companies, although Adjust.com is running a closed beta TV ad tracking service.
-The results of the early tests have shown that there is indeed a correlation between a number of organic installs and the TV ad.
+Measuring the impact of TV ads on mobile app installs is newly being offered by mobile analytics companies (Adjust.com ran a closed beta TV ad tracking service).
+The results of early tests have shown that there is indeed a correlation between a number of organic installs and the TV ad.

 This metric is calculated by comparing the number of organic installs received 5 minutes before the TV ad is shown with the number of installs during and a short time after the TV ad is shown.
 The number of installs that came from the TV ad is the difference between those two measurements.